anaustinbeing/anaustinbeing/README.md

 ### Hi there 👋

 Welcome!
 I do projects, and I push them here.
+Latest: GPT-3 based chatbot with voice input and output.

 - :computer: I'm an experienced software developer who is currently exploring the AI :robot: field.
 - :heartbeat: Loves everything about Python.